aurimas13/Web-Scraper/README.md

     h2_element.parent.parent.parent for h2_element in python_jobs
 ]
 ```
-Print the total number of python jobs:
+6) Printing the total number of python jobs:
 ```python
 print(f"\nThere are a total of {len(python_jobs)} python related positions.
 You could apply to them through hare:\n")
 ```
-Taking the links where to apply for Python related job positions:
+7) Taking the links where to apply for Python related job positions:
 ```python
 for job_element in python_job_elements:
     link_url = job_element.find_all("a")[1]["href"]